-Our top 5 user onboarding flows will inspire you to prototype excellent onboarding experiences for web and mobile apps
+Our top 5 user onboarding examples will inspire you to prototype UX-friendly onboarding experiences

 Intuitive user interfaces are the Holy Grail for UI designers and digital product managers.
 But it’s not always realistic to expect 100% of users to dominate a mobile or web app’s features from the get-go.
 This is particularly true for intricate enterprise application interfaces requiring intimate knowledge of an organization’s workflow; however, it can also be true of relatively simple products aimed at a wide variety of users, or a product with frequently updated features.

 All users appreciate a helping hand to get them started on a product or feature sometimes.
 And that’s where user onboarding comes in.

 User onboarding flows come in a variety of shapes and sizes, but all of them aim to help users make the most of a web or mobile app, fast.
 To do this, onboarding flows might:

 - introduce new users to a mobile or web app, walking them through features or account management

 - explain an app’s most popular actions or features

 - introduce a new feature and why users should try it